suhvishalp/cg-java-1224/readme.md

                     - Spring Data JPA
                         - it is a wrapper around JPA and JPA Provider
-                        - it provides "Repository Pattern" which is higher level abstraction for working with the databse
+                        - it provides "Repository Pattern" which is higher level abstraction for working with the database
                         - instead of managing entity persistence, query execution, transaction management at your own, you can simply use the "Repository Pattern" which simplifies the
                         DB operations